yanmingng/mysite/README.md

 📌 About This Project:
 This is my personal portfolio website, built from scratch to showcase my skills, projects, and background in web design and business marketing.

-🎨 Features:
+🎨 Features: <br>
 Responsive Design – Optimized for desktop, tablet, and mobile devices. <br>
-Accessible & Interactive – Designed with accessibility in mind, including keyboard navigation and alternative text for images.
+Accessible & Interactive – Designed with accessibility in mind, including keyboard navigation and alternative text for images. <br>
-Portfolio Showcase – Displays my best work with case studies and reflections.
+Portfolio Showcase – Displays my best work with case studies and reflections. <br>
-Dark Mode Support – Adapts to user preferences for dark or light mode.
+Dark Mode Support – Adapts to user preferences for dark or light mode. <br>
 GitHub Pages Hosting – Deployed and maintained through GitHub Pages.

 🛠 Technologies Used: